nidhishukla/CRUD_BookingAPI_Testing_Using_BDD_Junit_RestAssured/README.md

     2- type: mvn clean test

 ### How to run tests from Intellij
-1) Search for class `JunitDefault`
+1) Search for feature file named 'reservation.feature'
-2) Click with right button and select Run.
+2) Click with right button and select Run scenario.

-It will automatically run Junit Default tests
+It will automatically run the selected  test.